Around the World in Six Coffees: Italy, France, Japan, China, Morocco & Argentina

 Italy versus the United States

 In 1901, Italian Luigi Bezerra came up with the idea of forcing pressurised water through coffee powder.
 The first espresso machine was installed in 1927 in the United States, at Regio’s New York.
 But the boiling water used produced a burnt taste – a problem solved by M Cremonesi in 1938.
 Cremonesi developed a piston pump that forced hot, rather than boiling water, through the grounds.
 And in 1946, in Gaggia Coffee Bar in Italy, the espresso was perfected by Achilles Gaggia.
 His extraction produced a layer of crema on the coffee and the espresso as know it today was born.
 This marked the birth of Italian coffee culture, argues University of Hertfordshire academic Jonathan Morris, because for the first time, coffee produced outside of the home was vastly different from that produced within it.
 This culture flourished as more and more coffee houses were opened.
 And the rest is history.

 Coffee as global history

 Although Italy would like to claim the origins of coffee all to themselves, it has always been a global phenomenon and its history sheds light on fascinating trade routes and exchanges among nations and key historic figures.
 Cosimo Bizzarri tells of a transatlantic back-and-forth between Italy and America.
 The standing bar, for instance, is thought to have been an American phenomenon.
 Starbucks first opened in Seattle in 1971.
 Executive chairman Howard Schultz has said that his vision for the chain was inspired by the Milanese coffee bars he visited more than three decades ago.
 Morris argues the various influences between the nations have always been somewhat reciprocal.

-In late 2018, Starbucks will finally open its first Italian outpost, in the centre of Milan – a fateful convolution of cultures that may or may not work out.
-But as we reflect on the culture of coffee, it is important to remember the diverse ways in which it is consumed and shared, and the lesser-known moments of its ascendency to one of the world’s favourite drinks.
+As we reflect on the culture of coffee, it is important to remember the diverse ways in which it is consumed and shared, and the lesser-known moments of its ascendancy to one of the world’s favourite drinks.
 Coffee becomes a fascinating way in which to tell a story of global history.